BolverBlitz/StreamDeck-Visulizer/README.md

 # Usage
 1. Install dependencies with `npm i`
 2. Create .env File from .env.example
-3. Start AudioServer with `node audioServer.js`
-4. Start Main Application with `node index.js`
+3. Start Main Application with `node index.js`
-5. User first Dial on Streamdek to select your Audio Output device
+4. User first Dial on Streamdek to select your Audio Output device
-6. Pres the Dial to select it
+5. Pres the Dial to select it

 ## Usage Tipps
 - Select only "Loopback or Digital Audio Interface" Devices to make sure it works and won´t bluescreen.